RubySteps/21-day-challenge/2_adventures/001/jbrains/16/README.md

 1. Movable viewport keeping the ant approximately in the middle of the screen, in order to reduce viewport movement.
 1. Profit?

-# The Result

-I decided to junk the start/stop button until I really wanted it.
-I managed to do the rest, and now I wonder whether one of these two things is happening:

-* I'm trying to draw too many square widgets, and I'm either running out of memory, or it's just slow.
-* I'm trying to draw the square widgets too small, and GTK can't figure out how to render them, and is getting stuck.

-Tomorrow.